teamforage/forage-android-sdk/README.md

         snapEditText.setForageConfig(forageConfig)
         cashEditText.setForageConfig(forageConfig)

-        // then freely call other methods on ForagePANEditText binding
+        // then freely call other methods on ForagePINEditText binding
         // ...
     }
 }